lockejan/advent-of-code/README.md

 ## 2021

+The following subsections are just to document language specific stuff.

+### Lua

-Lua tests have to be executed from within the directory they are stored in.
+Tests have to be executed from the directory they are stored in.
 ```shell
 cd ./2021/lua/
 ./tests.lua
 ```
+or via the included Makefile &rarr; `make test`.